 As the founder Nancy Duarte has personally coached some of the top presenters at the famed TED Talks, you know this advice is solid gold.
 Plus, it practices what it preaches regarding presentations, and delivers against many of the weaknesses I’ve pointed out in this article.

-Research existing content and SERPs before you sit down to type everything out.
-If you don’t know your competitor, you can’t beat them.
+Begin by researching existing content and SERPs before you sit down to type everything out.
+If you don’t know your competitors, you can’t beat them.

 Link to credible sources, or create your own research that will get you links.

 Use good visuals, or take an extra day and have some designers create some for you.